 - a.
 Measles, Mumps, Rubella (MMR)-Documentation of 2 doses MMR vaccine or record of laboratory serology (titers) results - b.
 Varicella/Chicken Pox- Student with no history of exposure to chickenpox will be required to provide documentation of inoculation series (2 shot) or physician documentation of disease or record of positive serology (titer) results. - c.
 Tetanus, Diphtheria, and Pertussis (TDap)-within the last 10 years. - d.
 Hepatitis B- 3 dose series.
 Students lacking documentation of injections will be required to offer record of laboratory serology titers) results. e. - e.
-Tuberculosis/TB-Required once a year.
-If a student does not have a documented negative skin test result within the preceding 12 months, a twostep baseline must be obtained or a Quantiferon Gold blood test.
+2 Step Tuberculosis Test (TB) or Quantiferon Gold Blood Test.
+This is an annual requirement.
+If a student does not have a documented negative skin test result within the preceding 12 months, a two-step baseline must be obtained or a Quantiferon Gold blood test.
 Students with a positive PPD must have a chest x-ray and provide documentation to CEC-RT that demonstrates no active Tuberculosis.
 Students should have a repeat PPD if exposed to a patient with active TB.